dhammacakka/americanmonk/content/posts/beautiful-meditation-details.md

 They are inseparable — every citta always arises with a set of cetasikas — but they play distinct roles:

-Think of citta as the central lightbulb that illuminates an object, and the cetasikas as the color of the light, the angle, the warmth, and how it moves.
-The bulb and its light effects are part of one system, but they are not the same.

 Some cetasikas (like lahutā, passaddhi) appear twice — once to affect the kāya (the mental body of factors), and once to affect the citta as a single ingredient.